cj-mills/cjm-transcription-plugin-voxtral-vllm/README.md

             self,
             config: Optional[Any] = None # Configuration dataclass, dict, or None ) -> None
-        "Initialize the plugin with configuration."
+        "Initialize or re-configure the plugin (idempotent)."

     def execute(
             self,